denten-books/plain-text/0-intro.md

 To pick up an electronic book and to take it apart may be against the law in some jurisdictions [@fry_circumventing_2009].
-Given the extent to which emergent thought-things like electronic books and smart phones participate actively in the production of meaning, we can no longer employ strategies of interpretation at the levels of ideology and representation alone.
-Close reading, critical theory, and literary analysis must reach down to the silicon bedrock that stages the act of interpretation.
-Literary theory, a discipline fundamentally engaged in the exegesis of all figurative tropes, is therefore crucial to the understanding of new computational environments, which have enveloped intellectual life through metaphoric substitution.
+Given the extent to which emergent thought-things---epistemic objects---like electronic books and smart phones participate actively in the production of meaning, we can no longer employ strategies of interpretation at the levels of ideology and representation alone.
+Close reading, critical theory, and literary analysis must reach down to the silicon bedrock: material entities and physical structures that stage the act of interpretation.[^ln-rhein] Literary theory, a discipline fundamentally engaged in the exegesis of figurative trope, is therefore crucial to the understanding of new computational environments, which have enveloped intellectual life through metaphoric substitution.
+To read the machine is to learn how it is made, but also to unpack the rich metaphors that stand-in for learning: the boot in rebooting and the wares in software, the bug and the joy-stick, the interpreter and the shell.

+[^ln-rhein]: I am in influenced here by the discussion of epistemic things in
+@rheinberger_toward_1997, 24-37.

 I begin where Bernard Harcourt's recent book on digital disobedience ends: with the possibility of localized dissent [@harcourt_exposed:_2015].
 Following